shoutem/shoutem.github.io/_posts/1-6-2-Driver.md

 }
 ```

-To trigger the starting of the timer, call `runTimer` method on `TimingDriver` instance.
-The signature of `runTimer` method is following:
+To trigger the start of the timer, call `runTimer` method on `TimingDriver` instance.
+The signature of `runTimer` method is as follows:

 #### `runTimer(endValue, onFinish)`:

-- `endValue`: Number, to which animated value driver is animating
+- `endValue`: Number, when the timer reaches this value the animations will end
 - `onFinish` Function, callback that will be called upon reaching `endValue`